futuresystems-courses/465-project-git4hiroaki-benshadburne-yujinhirose/README.md

 ## 3 Cloudmesh-plugin python_analze instruction (Yujin )

-### 2-1 Pre-requisite
+### 3-1 Pre-requisite

-### 2-2 Step-by-step installation manual
+### 3-2 Step-by-step installation manual

-### 2-1 Usage
+### 3-3 Usage

-1. Make a copy of our project library from github.
+1) Make a copy of our project library from github.
 It can be found at https://github.com/futuresystems/465-project-git4hiroaki-benshadburne-yujinhirose.git

 Example command to copy library:
 ```
 git clone https://github.com/futuresystems/465-project-git4hiroaki-benshadburne-yujinhirose.git
 ```

-2. Change directories into our project folder.
+2) Change directories into our project folder.

 ```
 cd github.com/futuresystems/465-project-git4hiroaki-benshadburne-yujinhirose.git
 ```

-3. Run bash file for setup "start-clusters.sh" on your bash.
+3) Run bash file for setup "start-clusters.sh" on your bash.
 ```
 source start-cluster.sh
 ```
+3.1) Enter your username, location of your publickey and location of your privatekey.

 ## 4 Heat-temlate

-2. Create VM using OpenStack
+1. Create VM using OpenStack

-3. Install OpenStack or Openstack client on VM
+2. Install OpenStack or Openstack client on VM

-4. Deploy 3-nodes Hadoop cluster with Python Libries
+3. Deploy 3-nodes Hadoop cluster with Python Libries

-5. Extract, transfer, and load datasets to Hadoop Distributed File System (HDFS)
+4. Extract, transfer, and load datasets to Hadoop Distributed File System (HDFS)

 ## 5 Reference